CrismPack/Insomnia-Hardcore/CurseForge-Release.md

 ### Changes/Improvements ⭐

-- New dungeon & boss in the Overworld.
+- New dungeons & bosses in the Overworld.
-- Return of the Aether dimension.
 - New Icarae Origin and craftable wings.
+- Re-added the Paradise dimension (Aether).
 - Armor trim materials now give additional attributes when worn.
+- Added Dark Souls like death screen.
+- Added a bit more lite-horror themed mods.
 - Changed shader to use the Reimagined style by default.
 - Changed shader to use the medium preset by default.
 - Changed starter kit to give lanterns instead of torches.